Do-Good-Get-Good/do-good-get-good/tests/robotTests/README.md

 Install Appium and start it, default values should work out just fine, but there is a video below with more details regarding appium.
 Open the terminal and run the following two commands:

-*pip install robotframework*
+`pip install robotframework`

-*pip install --upgrade robotframework-appiumlibrary*
+`pip install --upgrade robotframework-appiumlibrary`

-Run by using "robot filename.robot", in this example “robot login.robot”.
+Run by using `robot filename.robot`, in this example `robot login.robot`.
 The results of the tests can be viewed by opening the log.html file in a browser.

 ## Edit the tests ##